LogtalkDotOrg/logtalk3/examples/threads/mtbatch/NOTES.md

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

 This folder provides an object for running multi-threading benchmarks.
-The supported backend Prolog compilers are	SWI-Prolog, YAP, and XSB.
+The supported backend Prolog compilers are SWI-Prolog, and YAP.

 For example, the following goal will run all benchmark tests: